 While acute arsenic poisoning leads to red blood cell destruction, convulsions, coma and sometimes death, chronic, low-dose exposure to inorganic arsenic has been linked to certain cancers, skin lesions, cardiovascular disease, neurotoxicity and diabetes.
 (6)

-5 Fast Facts About Arsenic Poisoning & Exposure
+5 Fast Facts About Arsenic Poisoning and Exposure

 - In the general U.S. population, the main source of arsenic exposure is via ingestion of food containing arsenic.
 (7) Groundwater sometimes harbors arsenic, making it important for well users to get water tested every few years and find appropriate filtration systems if necessary.